- This event has passed.

 March 12 All day

-Save the date for the 2026 Southern Chapter Annual Meeting.
 We look forward to gathering in Atlanta, GA for a full day of interesting speakers and a compelling conference keynote.
 If you are arriving early, there will be a reception Wednesday evening to socialize with other attendees and members of the EBA Southern Chapter Board.
-The schedule is under development and subject to modification.

 Wednesday, March 11